Hazardous Materials and Waste Disposal

 Hazardous materials are substances that exhibit one of four characteristics (corrosivity, ignitability, reactivity, toxicity) or specifically listed as hazardous material by the Federal EPA, California EPA, or the California Department of Toxic Substances Control (DTSC) which has established minimum requirements for the use, handling and storage of hazardous materials in all places of employment.
 Hazardous Materials from the University's operations, including laboratories, must be managed according to the procedures of the Hazardous Materials Management manual.

 Because of potential risk from harmful exposure, hazardous waste is regulated by both federal and state law.
 Hazardous waste from the University's operations, including laboratories, must be managed according to the procedures of the Hazardous Waste Management manual.
 In addition, all hazardous waste must be properly identified with an SJSU Hazardous Waste Label as soon as the first drop of waste is placed inside of the accumulation container.
 At a minimum, the label must include: the words Hazardous Waste, Accumulation Start Date, SJSU Name & Address, Chemical Composition and Physical State, and Hazardous Properties.
 Write a Full Date on the label once a container is full.
-SJSU has 1 year from the Accumulation Start Date to dispose of the waste.
+SJSU has 1 year from the Accumulation Start Date to dispose of the waste (Note: Coordinate pickup at 9 months to ensure waste is removed from campus before violating the 1 year storage limit).
 Containers used to accumulate hazardous waste must be: Compatible with the material being placed inside, in good condition with properly sealing closures, not compromised in any way, appropriately sized for the anticipated waste volume, and must be placed inside of secondary containment.

 The University is under state and federal regulations to minimize the amount of hazardous waste generated by the campus.
 Laboratories are a common place where hazardous materials and waste are found.
 Understanding more about Laboratory Chemical Management for Waste Reduction will help in complying with these regulations.
 In addition, check these Laboratory Relocation Guidelines for assistance in preparing for movement or transportation of chemicals.